Theobroma cacao, the food of the gods

 A treasure from the heart of the tropical rainforest

-Theobroma cacao is an elegant tree that thrives in the equatorial region from Central and South America to Africa and Indonesia up to an altitude of 600 meters above sea level.
+Theobroma cacao is an elegant tree that thrives in the equatorial region from Central and South America to Africa and Indonesia, below an altitude of 600 meters above sea level.

 The climate must be warm, with a consistent temperature of 25-27°C (77-81°F).
 The tree cannot withstand extremely dry or wet periods.
 Rainfall should ideally be regular and between 1250 and 2500 mm per year.
 The tree is also highly sensitive to strong winds and direct sunlight.
 For this reason, it grows best under the shade and protection of other, tall-growing plants and trees.
 The cocoa tree prefers soil that’s fertile, slightly acidic and well drained, but also capable of storing some water to fall back on in drier times.

 The cocoa tree can grow as tall as 12-15 m in the wild.
 But to facilitate harvesting most cocoa farmers do not let it grow higher than 4-8 m.
 The cocoa tree blooms and bears fruit the whole year round.
 This means that cocoa has flowers and fruit on the tree at the same time.
 In two cycles of six months, thousands of delicate flowers adorn the stem and main branches.
 Only approximately 40 will eventually develop into fruit.
 Each flower blooms for only a single day.

 When a bud matures, the flower starts to open in the afternoon and continues to open during the night.
 Early the following morning, the flowers are fully open and the male part of the flowers release their pollen.
 Then it’s up to ants and tiny flies to venture from one flower to the next and pollinate the female part of the flowers.
 The flowers that get fertilised will develop into cocoa pods over a period of about five months.